sonos/torch-to-nnef/docs/tutos/5_llm.md

 Quantization of models is essential to get the best model on limited resource devices.
 It is also very simple to apply opt-in at export time with this command line:

-- `--compression-registry` that control the registry that contains the quantization method available it can be any dict from installed modules including modules unrelated to `torch_to_nnef` package.
+- `--compression-registry` that control the registry that contains the quantization methods available it can be any dict from installed modules including modules from external packages (different from `torch_to_nnef`).
 - `--compression-method` that select the quantization method to apply, as a toy example you can export models linear layers in Q40 (that means: 4bit symmetric quantization with a granularity per group of 32 elements, totaling 4.5bpw) with simple `min_max_q4_0`.
-If you wish to leverage best quantization techniques we recommend you to read our [tutorial on Quantization and export](./6_quantization.md) to implement your own.
+If you wish to leverage best quantization techniques we recommend you to read our [tutorial on Quantization and export](./6_quantization.md) to implement your own (SONOS has a closed source package doing just that).

 ## Export a model that does not fit in RAM